 WASHINGTON — During a speech before supporters of the abortion giant Planned Parenthood, Democratic presidential candidate Hillary Clinton said on Friday that she believes legalizing abortion has helped to keep women in the workplace, and thus has aided the economy.

 “Roe v.
 Wade guaranteed the right to safe, legal abortion, so young women were no longer dying in emergency rooms and back alleys from botched abortions, and this is a fact that is not often heard, but I hope you will repeat it,” she said at the Washington, D.C. gathering.

-“America’s maternal rate dropped dramatically and it turns out being able to plan their families not only saved women’s lives, it also transformed them because it mean that women were able to get education, build careers, enter new fields and rise as far as their talent and hard work would take them,” Clinton declared.
+“America’s maternal mortality rate dropped dramatically, and it turns out being able to plan their families not only saved women’s lives, it also transformed them because it meant that women were able to get education, build careers, enter new fields and rise as far as their talent and hard work would take them,” Clinton declared.

 She praised “[a]ll the opportunities that follow when women are able to stay healthy and choose whether and when to become mothers.”

 Clinton said that birth control has likewise helped the economy because it has kept women in the work force instead of at home raising children.

 “Today, the percentage of women who finish college is six times what it was before birth control was legal,” she stated.
 “Women represent half of all college graduates in America and nearly half our labor force and our whole economy then is better off.”